-The State of Michigan has provided EVAAS growth measures to Michigan districts, schools, and teachers since 2018.
-Teacher reporting is made available to any districts that wanted to opt in through the Michigan Data Hub (MiData Hub) project.
+Growth reports are created for all districts and schools in Michigan, while teacher reporting is made available to any districts that opt in through the Michigan Data Hub (MiDataHub) project.
 These reports are delivered through the EVAAS web application available at http://mi.sas.com.
 Although the underlying statistical models and business rules supporting these reports are sophisticated and comprehensive, the web reports are designed to be user-friendly and visual so that educators and administrators can quickly identify strengths and opportunities for improvement and then use these insights to inform curricular, instructional, and planning supports.